 - Ladurée Macarons

 As August marked the end of my placement year, I went straight to the University of Manchester program called Study China.
 Never been outside Europe before, and here I am spending almost a month in Shanghai with few more students across UK.
 China was an overwhelming experience that I loved from the bottom of my heart.
 I learned mandarin, spend a day with a Chinese family, explored the city, studied calligraphy and practiced martial arts.
 The ECNU Campus was lovely and the volunteers involved were very engaging.
-If you want to explore China, you can find more information here.

 Here are some pictures: